 In some cases, a woman may need medical help to give birth.
 For instance, labor may stall, or the baby may need help to get through the birth canal.
 Sometimes what starts as a routine vaginal birth may end in a cesarean delivery to make sure the mom and baby are safe.

 Electronic fetal heart monitoring and vaginal exams are standard practice during labor, but other procedures are used as needed.

-- It's helpful to know about the types of fetal monitoring you may have.
+- It's helpful to know about the .
 Monitoring may be either continuous for a high-risk delivery or periodic to check for signs that the baby might be in distress.

 - You will have sterile vaginal exams to check whether your cervix is thinning and opening (effacing and dilating).

 - Labor induction and augmentation includes a simple "sweeping of the membranes" just inside of the cervix, rupturing the amniotic sac, using medicine to soften (ripen) the cervix, and using medicine to stimulate contractions.
 This may be needed if your baby is overdue (post-term pregnancy).

 - Antibiotics if you tested positive for group B strep during your pregnancy.

 Sometimes your doctor may need to use different procedures to help deliver the baby.

 - Forceps delivery or vacuum extraction is used to assist a vaginal delivery.
 This may be needed when labor is stalled at the pushing stage or when the baby shows signs of distress at the pushing stage and needs to be delivered quickly.